Shared Room, Shared Bath+ more info

 Isla Yansailadup, San Blas

-- Isla Yansailadup is located about 35 minutes away from the main port and is in our opinion one of the most versatile islands in San Blas.
-Featuring gorgeous white sand beaches, ocean hammocks, SUP rentals, newly built cabins and an excellent island chef preparing fresh meals.
+- Isla Yansailadup, or Yani Island, is located about 35 minutes away from the main port and is in our opinion one of the most beautiful and versatile islands in San Blas.
+Featuring gorgeous white sand beaches, ocean swings, SUP rentals, newly built cabins and an excellent island chef preparing fresh meals, visitors enjoy spending their San Blas vacation here.

 - In the heart of the Lemon Keys, Isla Yansailadup is surrounded by little islands and attractions, such as the Natural Pool right in front of its shores, Isla Perro with its sunken shipwreck and Isla Chichime.